kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Scenario Overview

-This alert was triggered because the requested URL contained references to `/etc/passwd`, which is a strong indicator of a Local File Inclusion (LFI) attack attempt.
+This alert was triggered because the requested URL contained references to `/etc/passwd`, which is commonly associated with Local File Inclusion (LFI) attacks.
-The investigation focused on validating the malicious request, analyzing the attacker IP address, and determining whether the activity was successful or part of a planned test.
+The investigation focused on validating the malicious request, analyzing the attacker activity, and determining whether the attack was successful.

 ---